-I. Outside Display and Storage and Service Areas.

-- 1. Exterior storage structures or uses, including the parking or storage of service vehicles, trailers, equipment, containers, crates, pallets, merchandise, materials, fork lifts, trash, recyclables, and all other items shall be permitted only where clearly depicted and labeled on the approved site plan.
+- I. Outside Display and Storage and Service Areas. - 1.
+Exterior storage structures or uses, including the parking or storage of service vehicles, trailers, equipment, containers, crates, pallets, merchandise, materials, fork lifts, trash, recyclables, and all other items shall be permitted only where clearly depicted and labeled on the approved site plan.
 Such outdoor storage uses and areas shall be appropriately screened as required by this ordinance.
-The following standards are intended to reduce the impacts of outdoor storage, loading and operations areas on adjacent land uses, and to protect the outdoor area of the subject property. - (A) Areas for truck parking and loading shall be screened by a combination of structures and evergreen landscaping to minimize visibility from adjacent streets and residential district lines. - (B) Outdoor storage, loading, and operations shall be attractively screened from adjacent parcels and streets.
+The following standards are intended to reduce the impacts of outdoor storage, loading and operations areas on adjacent land uses, and to protect the outdoor area of the subject property.

-- (C) Outdoor storage, trash collection and/or compaction, loading or other such uses shall be located in the rear of the lot.
-If, because of lot configuration, the Director of Inspections and Code determines that such placement is not feasible, then the side yard may be used, but in no case shall such area(s) be open or face the corridor within a minimum of 100 feet from the right-of-way along Manchester Expressway. - (D) Seasonal merchandise such as Christmas trees, Halloween pumpkins, bedding plants, etc. may be displayed in any outdoor area up to four times per calendar year for a cumulative total not to exceed eight weeks per year. - (E) Areas for the storage and sale of all other merchandise shall not be located in parking lots, and shall be permanently defined and confined to areas shown on the initial plans submitted for approval to the City. - (F) No products containing toxic chemicals, such as fertilizers, insecticides, herbicides, cement, etc., shall be stored in any uncovered outside location where they might enter the stormwater drainage system in the event of any spillage, breakage, or tearing of the container. - J. Stormwater Detention Facilities.
-The following requirements shall only be required within the Focus Areas.
+- (A) Areas for truck parking and loading shall be screened by a combination of structures and evergreen landscaping to minimize visibility from adjacent streets and residential district lines. - (B) Outdoor storage, loading, and operations shall be attractively screened from adjacent parcels and streets. - (C) Outdoor storage, trash collection and/or compaction, loading or other such uses shall be located in the rear of the lot.
+If, because of lot configuration, the Director of Inspections and Code determines that such placement is not feasible, then the side yard may be used, but in no case shall such area(s) be open or face the corridor within a minimum of 100 ft from the right-of-way along 2nd Avenue. - (D) Seasonal merchandise such as Christmas trees, Halloween pumpkins, bedding plants, etc. may be displayed in any outdoor area up to four times per calendar year for a cumulative total not to exceed eight weeks per year. - (E) Areas for the storage and sale of all other merchandise shall not be located in parking lots, and shall be permanently defined and confined to areas shown on the initial plans submitted for approval to the City. - (F) No products containing toxic chemicals, such as fertilizers, insecticides, herbicides, cement, etc., shall be stored in any uncovered outside location where they might enter the stormwater drainage system in the event of any spillage, breakage, or tearing of the container. - J. Stormwater Detention Facilities.

 Open storm drainage and detention areas visible from the corridor shall not be fenced, but shall be landscaped and incorporated into the design of the development as an attractive amenity.
 Wet-bottom basins are encouraged.
+Green roofs and bio-swells/rain gardens are encouraged to help provide for more semi-pervious areas and provide first flush measures.